neodelphis/neodelphis.github.io/_posts/2019-07-09-convnet-bp-en.md

 \end{bmatrix}
 $$

-Donc on a un produit de convolution entre dy et une matrice w' de type:
+We now have a convolution between dy and a w' matrix defined by:

 $$
 \begin{bmatrix}